Professor Debra McGregor

 Museum Learning

 This has involved a huge amount of different kinds of work packages.
 A variety of different kinds of reports, posters, conference presentations, articles have been written to contribute to the STEAM website and provide evidence of impact.
-The main website for archiving publicly available material related to the ICS is here.
+The main website for archiving publicly available material related to the ICS.

 The STEAM Research Group

 The overarching view of all the various projects, presentations and publications that have emerged from STEAM RG members and their activities.
-Many of the above, completed, ongoing and related projects are presented here.
+Many of the above, completed, ongoing and related projects are presented on the website.
 All under the umbrella of the STEAM Research Group website.